roman-milk/roman-milk.github.io/carin.md

+===

- ****** A Story for Carin ****** bydawn1958© Sandra begged her for more so Cari complied.
+Sandra begged her for more so Cari complied.
 No experience was necessary, as Cari thrust her dainty forefinger of her other hand into the neglected hole.
 When the tip of her finger brushed across the puckered entrance, Sandra screamed loud enough to wake the baby.
 It was incredible how the woman's orgasm flourished with the dual finger-fucking.
 Luckily Cari's forefinger was lubricated from the vast amount of juices and it easily went into Sandra's asshole.

  The encounter ended with both women covered in sweat.
 They virtually collapsed on the sofa, totally exhausted.
 Cari put her arms around Sandra's shapely hips in a loving embrace and she relished being submissive to such a strong mistress.
 "I don't want to chase you away, but my husband might be home soon.
 These storms can be unpredictable," Sandra whispered.
 "You should go before he gets home, or you'll experience another first."